frappe/erpnext_com/erpnext_com/www/security/index.md

 #### Security Vulnerability Submission

-If you find any security breaches, please report the issue  to <a href='report'> Frappe Vulnerability Management</a>
+If you find any security breaches, please report the issue to <a href='/security/report'>via this form</a>

 It is important to include at least the following information in the email: